 An input picture for an activated NNPF shall not be a discardable picture.

+BoG discussion for this item was chaired by Ye-Kui Wang.

+It was commented that if to specify something like this, it would be a "should" wording and "discardable picture" should be clearly defined.

+It was commented that in some cases, e.g., a temporal scalable bitstream wherein higher sublayer pictures are discardable, but allowing activation of NNPFs at those pictures is important for many use cases.

+No action on this item.

 Enable NNPFs to use input pictures that are not consecutive in output order, by making the following changes.
 (JVET-AD0145)